 - Suppress trailing new lines with \c and the backspace interpreter -e to move on without giving a new line.

 - Take away the trailing of new lines using the -n option.

 - Use the alert return \a option with -e in order to get a sound alert.

 - Print any folder or file using the $ echo command.

-There are a seemingly endless number of things you can do with echo, making it a compact and lightweight tool that packs a deceptively powerful punch for your Linux system.
+There are a seemingly endless number of things you can do with the echo command in Linux, making it a compact and lightweight tool that packs a deceptively powerful punch for your Linux system.

 Now that we got through the basics of the echo command, go and check the following: